 Premises Liability Lawyer Serving Alameda County Residents

 Property owners who invite customers onto their property have a legal responsibility to keep the area safe.
 A premises owner who fails to do so risks injuring customers and being held liable for those injuries.
-Oakland slip and fall accident attorney Stephen M. Fuerch has been practicing law for more than three decades, during which time he has helped countless Californians seek compensation for their injuries.
+Pleasanton slip and fall accident attorney Stephen M. Fuerch has been practicing law for more than three decades, during which time he has helped countless Californians seek compensation for their injuries.
 If you were injured on the property of another person or company, you may be entitled to compensation.

 Falls Affect Millions of Americans